Skip to content

 Next Step#

-Now the operating system is prepared and i-doit can be installed.
+The operating system is now prepared so that i-doit can be installed: